trentmc/brownie-instrs/README.md

 brownie compile
 ```

-Note: Brownie automatically tracks the files in your project’scontracts/ folder and will run the compiler when a file is added or changed.
+Note: Brownie auto tracks the files in your project’s `contracts/` folder and will run the compiler when a file is added or changed.
 There isn’t often a need to manually compile — but it’s still good to know how.

 # Build / play